We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 Compliance, Monitoring

-We report the result of compliance and monitoring at each site in FY2023.
+We report the result of compliance and monitoring at each site in FY2024.

 GHG, Energy

-There are three categories for greenhouse gases (GHG) emitted during the course of business activities: Direct emissions from use of energy (Scope 1), Indirect emissions from energy use (Scope 2) and Indirect emissions other than from energy use (Scope 3).
-GHG emissions cannot be easily measured, so we concentrate on energy use and reducing energy consumption.
+There are three categories for greenhouse gases (GHG) emitted during the course of business activities: direct emissions from energy use (Scope1), indirect emissions from energy use (Scope2) and indirect emissions from sources other than energy use (Scope3).
+We concentrate on managing and reducing energy consumption.

 Results of Efforts to Reduce Greenhouse Gases and Energy Consumption